mariagrandury/is-your-ml-model-trustworthy/slides.md

 - SHapley Additive exPlanations
 - game theoretic approach
-- explain the output of any ML model
+- explain the a prediction by computing the contribution of each feature to the prediction

 </div>